LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 **About RentVerse**

-  We propose to continue building an easy-to-use tool for users to rent/hire utility NFTs (e.g. in-game assets, virtual passes) in a collatural-free approach.
+  We propose to continue building an easy-to-use tool for users to rent/hire utility NFTs (e.g. in-game assets, virtual passes) in a collateral-free approach.
 We plan to use this grant to support implementing important features (such as creator's royalty, multi FTs payment), optimizing contracts, improving service UX, and potentially integrating with real-life applications.
-Ideally, we will build out service to be product ready.
+Ideally, we will build our service to be production ready.

 **Relevance to Mintbase and NEAR**
-  - Mintbase's NFT indexer is used in our project for retriving NFT information, which helps to provide a smooth user experience.
+  - Mintbase's NFT indexer is used in our project for retrieving NFT information, which helps to provide a smooth user experience.
-  - Our NFT rental function will benefit Mintbase by creating a widely needed rental market derived from Mintbased created NFTs.
+  - Our NFT rental function will benefit Mintbase by creating a widely needed rental market derived from Mintbase created NFTs.
   - NEAR smart contracts are used to handle the core rental business logic.
-The team also has plans to leverage the experience on building rental product to create high-quality rental proposal on NEAR, which will benefit the ecosystem.
+The team also has plans to leverage the experience of building our rental product to propose a high-quality rental protocol on NEAR, which will benefit the ecosystem.
-  - Our service and SDK will enable NEAR dapps and games to seamlessly integrate NFT Rental functions with miniume code intrusion.
-No code change is needed from origianl NFT contracts (as long as they are in line with [Near NFT standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/)).
+  - Our service and SDK will enable NEAR dapps and games to seamlessly integrate NFT Rental functions with miniumal code intrusion.
+No code change is needed from original NFT contracts (as long as they are in line with the [Near NFT standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/)).

 **Team's Motivation**
-  - Both team members are seasoned engineering professionals with a strong intest in blockain and web3 technologies.
-We have been cloesly following blockchain technology since ~2016 and have participated in several related projects in spare time (details in Team section).
-We are commited to  build trully useful products for an open web world.
+  - Both team members are seasoned engineering professionals with a strong interest in blockchain and web3 technologies.
+We have been closely following blockchain technology since ~2016 and have participated in several related projects in our spare time (details in the Team section).
+We are committed to building truly useful products for an open web world.
   - We believe that renting is an essential feature of a sustainable NFT market.
 It enables NFT owners to make more efficient use of their digital belongings and allows borrowers to experience the NFT inexpensively.
 Rental service will also help develop more use cases for NFT and help to adopt more users to NFT and Metaverse.
-  - The contiually expanding adoption of NFTs in and beyond NEAR ecosystem provides a solid market space for this derived rental market.
+  - The constant expanding adoption of NFTs in and beyond NEAR ecosystem provides a solid market space for this derived rental market.
 NEAR native solution is currently limited.
-The team is commited to explore this market and build truely useful NEAR native solutions.
+The team is aiming to provide highly functional NEAR native solutions.

 ### Project Details